yesbabylon/b2/listener/README.md

 Content-Type: application/json
 ```

-### ``/instance/info`` :
+### ``/instance/status`` :

 #### Purpose

-The `instance/info` endpoint facilitates the retrieval of information about a specified Docker instance.
+The `instance/status` endpoint facilitates the retrieval of information about a specified Docker instance.
 This endpoint is designed to handle POST requests containing the necessary data to identify the instance for which
 information is to be retrieved.

 #### Script process task

-The `instance_info` function, defined within the PHP script associated with this endpoint, implements the logic for
+The `instance_status` function, defined within the PHP script associated with this endpoint, implements the logic for
 retrieving information about a Docker instance based on the provided data.
 The script performs the following tasks: